BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/08_2_Understanding_the_PSBT.md

   ]
 }
 ```
-That's great, but much as with `fundrawtransaction`, thebig advantage

-However, the big advantage of `walletcreatefundedpsbt` is that you can use it to self-fund by leaving out the `inputs`, just like `fundrawtransaction`.
+However, the big advantage of `walletcreatefundedpsbt` is that you can use it to self-fund by leaving out the `inputs`, just like you did with `fundrawtransaction`.

 ```
 $ psbt_new=$(bitcoin-cli -named walletcreatefundedpsbt inputs='''[]''' outputs='''{ "'$recipient'": 0.0000065 }''' | jq -r '.psbt')
 $ bitcoin-cli decodepsbt $psbt_new